MrGassner/odin-recipes/README.md

-This is the first project in Odin's project
+# The Odin Project: Recipes

-The goal is to make a basic recipe website using only HTML, and learn how to use GitHub and set repositories correctly
+This is a basic recipes website.
+The website consist of a main index page which will have links to a few recipes. the goal was to learn basic HTML/CSS and how to use the basics of GitHub repositories.

-I do not own any of the recipes or the images used in this project.

-All the recipes can be found originaly in the site below https://www.allrecipes.com/
+### All the recipes can be found originaly in the site below

-All used images are only for study purpouse
+https://www.allrecipes.com/